swagger-api/apidom/README.md

 You can find more information about authenticating to GitHub Packages in [GitHub documentation](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-npm-registry#authenticating-to-github-packages).

-Include a line to the *.npmrc* file, specifying GitHub Packages URL and the namespace *(@swagger-api)* where the package is hosted.

 Last step is to include a line to the *.npmrc* file, specifying GitHub Packages URL and the namespace *(@swagger-api)* where the package is hosted.

 ```